Uninett/Argus/docs/reference/planned-maintenance.rst

 The planned maintenance task list
 =================================

-From the maintenance list page you can mark planned maintenances tasks as finished, which will set an open task's end time to the current time.
+From the maintenance list page you can mark planned maintenance tasks as finished, which will set an open task's end time to the current time.
 Tasks that have not started yet can be deleted.